levlafayette/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Goals for today
 * Part 1: Learning about supercomputers and Spartan
-* Part 2: Logging on an exploring the Linux Environment
+* Part 2: Logging on and exploring the Linux Environment
 * Part 3: Environment Modules and Slurm job submission
 * Part 4: Job Examples
 * Part 5: Slurm Command Summaries and Peformance Test